12 albums where a band did something totally unexpected

 However, most bands – even the ones with iconic sounds that remain relatively consistent – have at least one weird album in their discography.
 Sometimes it’s a bucket list nod to their roots, or a much-needed breather from what people expect of them.
-Other times, it’s a blatant attempt to capitalize on a current trend, or to try and retain their cutting-edge sensibilities during a massive shift in what’s considered cool.
+Other times, it’s an attempt to capitalise on a trend, or to try to retain their cutting-edge sensibilities during a massive shift in what’s considered cool.
 These albums stick out like a sore thumb, for better or worse, in a band’s otherwise sterling back-catalogue.

 My Chemical Romance – Danger Days: The True Lives of the Fabulous Killjoys (2010)

 During their heyday, My Chemical Romance made the most quintessential ‘emo’ album of all time, a goth-pop-punk opera about death called The Black Parade.
 And four years after establishing themselves as the universal poster boys for doom and gloom, they dropped the unabashedly colourful and carefree Danger Days: The True Lives Of The Fabulous Killjoys.
 It’s a ray gun beaming out kaleidoscopic rainbows compared to everything the band released prior, and although its merits are still a contentious debate within MCR’s cult fanbase, it’s inarguably one of the most surprising left-turns of the 21st century.